ksctl/docs/content/en/docs/Kubernetes Distributions/k3s.md

 K3s for HA Cluster on supported provider

+K3s is used for self-managed clusters.
+Its a lightweight k8s distribution.
+We are using it as follows:
+* controlplane (k3s server)
+* workerplane (k3s agent)
+* datastore (etcd members)

 {{% alert color= "warning" title="Security" %}}
 Currently all VMs require SSH authentication and all ports are open.
 But in future versions it will be resolved
 {{% /alert %}}